 With an endless number of options, it’s natural to feel stuck and uncertain about how to exit the field and enter retirement.
 Below, we give you some tips you can use to create an exit strategy of your own.

-How to Exit Dermatology
+How to Create an Exit Plan From Dermatology

 You would create a business exit strategy before entering the business sector in an ideal world, but this doesn’t always happen.
 If you are planning an exit strategy later in life, there are avenues available but exiting the field of dermatology comes with a few challenges.
 There are multiple potential buyers to sort through and concerns about current patients and staff that reasonably come to mind.